How to Prepare for and Escape a House Fire

 b.
 Find two ways out of each room

-• use window if door is blocked
+• use the window if door is blocked

 • windows, screens, and security bars need to open easily